China: The South in Winter

 Citizens of other countries may need a visa and should check their nearest Chinese embassy.
 If required by the embassy or visa-granting entity, WINGS can provide a letter for you to use regarding your participation in the tour.

 PACE OF TOUR AND DAILY ROUTINE: This is not a particularly strenuous tour.
 There is a reasonable amount of travelling between one site and the next and a couple of the days are long and tiring.
 However, at this time of year the days are fairly short (the sun rises on average at about 07h00 and sets at about 17h15) and consequently the time we can spend in the field is fairly limited.
-Even so on a number of days we will leave our accommodation at about 05h30, an hour or so before we can see, and most days we will have picnic breakfasts in the field.
+Even so on a number of days we will leave our accommodation early, possibly shortly after 05h00, about 1.5 hours or so before we can see, and most days we will have picnic breakfasts in the field.
 It’s likely that we will also have a large number of picnic lunches in the field throughout the tour, but we will return to our accommodation for all of our evening meals.

-At Jianfengling NNR on Hainan, we will rarely be more than two kilometres from our accommodation and most mornings we expect to have a picnic breakfast before we head out to walk on the circular boardwalk that starts and finishes besides our guest house in the early morning and return in the late morning.
+At Jianfengling NNR on Hainan, we will rarely be more than two kilometres from our accommodation and most mornings we expect to have a picnic breakfast before we head out to walk on the circular boardwalk that starts and finishes beside our guest house.
+We expect that 2.5 km walk to take all morning and we will return in the late morning.
 We will usually have a sit-down lunch and head out again mid-afternoon returning for dinner.
 During our time in the Danzhou Bay area and at Nonggang Reserve in Guangxi we also expect to have a picnic breakfast near the day’s first birding site and we are very likely to also have picnic lunches in those same two areas.
 At several of the sites we will visit around Wuyuan and at Poyang Hu National Nature Reserve (NNR) we will typically leave the hotel for a full-day’s birding sometime between 05h30 and 06h15 and will take a picnic breakfast with us.

 We try to make as many of our birding excursions as possible optional, so that if you find the pace too tiring it is possible to take some time off and relax.
 Essentially, we aim to provide dawn to dusk birding for those who want it and as many opportunities as possible to opt out for those who wish to pursue other interests or simply relax.